marjohnsen/week-planner-card-plus/README.md

 **What you can do (Add/Edit/Delete/Repeat) depends on what your calendar integration supports.**

 Note certain calendars have limitations.
-CalDAV cannot edit or delete but can add events
-Google cannot edit but can add and delete events
-Local calendars can delete, add and edit with ics calendar tools addon.
+CalDAV cannot edit or delete events.
+But you can add events Google cannot edit events.
+But You can add and delete events Local calendars you can delete, add and edit events with ics calendar tools addon!

 ### Cloud calendars (Google / CalDAV / etc.)
 - ✅ **View events** in the planner